PierfrancescoSoffritti/android-youtube-player/README.md

 PlayerUIController.enableLiveVideoUI(boolean enable);
 ```

-Unfortunately there is no way for the player to recognize if it is playing a live video or not, therefore is up to the developer to change the UI accordingly.
+Unfortunately there is no way for the player to automatically know if it is playing a live video or not, therefore is up to the developer to change the UI accordingly.

 ### Custom actions
 You can set custom actions on the right and left side of the Play/Pause button of the player